-The Albert Nerken School of Engineering offers two minors to undergraduate students – Computer Science Minor and Mathematics Minor.
+The Albert Nerken School of Engineering offers three minors to undergraduate students: Bioengineering Minor, Computer Science Minor, and a Mathematics Minor.
 Students can also obtain a Humanities and Social Science (HSS) Minor from our HSS Program.
 Please see below for further information:

 The Departments of Mechanical and Chemical Engineering offer a minor in Bioengineering that is accessible to undergraduate engineering students across all majors.
 The Bioengineering Minor is flexible in that students, in consultation with their faculty advisor, can individually tailor their own minor by selecting elective courses from the list of available courses to better fit their major.
 Those who complete the requirements for the minor will have that indicated on their transcript.

 The Minor in Bioengineering will provide graduates with the following knowledge and skills:

 - Knowledge of molecular and cellular biology and physiology.